-There was no statistical significance between the other variables however high levels of non-alcohol substance use (daily, weekly, monthly) and the experience of intimate partner violence (physical) were salient among this population (Table 4).
-Women who had head injury with loss of conciseness were more likely to report >5 ACEs than those with no head injury with loss of consciousness (67% [95%CI, 57%-76%] vs (43% [95%CI, 30%-56%] p=0.008).
+Though non-alcohol substance use (daily, weekly, monthly) and the experience of intimate partner violence (physical) were salient among this population irrespective of the level of adversity experienced during childhood, the differences were not statistically significant (Table 4).
+Women who had head injury with loss of conciseness were more likely to report >5 ACEs than those with no head injury with loss of consciousness (67% [95% CI 57, 76] vs. (43% [CI 30, 56], p=.008).
+There were no significant differences in cultural status, years of education, juvenile detention, alcohol, and non-alcohol substance use, who reported more than five ACEs and those who reported less.